 |PREPARING THE SEED|

 Open all bags upon arrival and inspect the tubers.
 If you are unable to plant them immediately, the seed should be stored loosely in a cool, dark place.
-Humidity is necessary as the seed should not be allowed to dry out, consider putting the bags into a refrigerator (these dehydrate the potatoes), put bags we sent you into a doubled supermarket paper sack and seal it well.
+Humidity is necessary as the seed should not be allowed to dry out.
+If you put the bags into a refrigerator (these dehydrate the potatoes), leave the tubers in the bags we sent you and put those into a doubled-up supermarket paper sack and seal it well.
 This will sufficiently slow down moisture loss while permitting the seed to breath adequately.
 We do not use chemicals to prevent our potatoes from sprouting.
 So the seed potatoes you order may have already begun to sprout when they arrive.
 This is okay-in fact some consider it desirable.
 Please handle them carefully.
 When examining them, chitting, cutting or planting, leave the sprouts on.
 If you break sprouts off you will delay emergence of the vines; and, you will greatly increase the number of vines that finally do emerge from each potato, greatly reducing the ultimate size of the potatoes you will harvest.
 All tubers the size of a hen’s egg (1-3 ounces), may be planted whole.
 Ones this size are highly desirable.
 Professional potato growers call these “single drops.”
 We try to manage our seed potato fields so as to produce as large a proportion of single drops as possible.
 Larger tubers give the grower a dilemma.
 As a general rule the larger the seed piece, the larger the crop both in terms of size of individual potatoes and overall yield.
 On the other hand, the larger the seed pieces used, the more seed it takes to plant a given area.
 At minimum, however, each piece should weigh at least 2-4 ounces and must contain two or more strong eyes.
 Most people cut up larger potatoes into pieces immediately before planting, using a clean, sharp knife.
 Seed may be allowed to “heal over” for a day prior to planting, but must not be allowed to dry out.
 Spread the cut pieces out on a table in the shade or one layer deep in shallow boxes.
 Do not put in direct sunlight; avoid shriveling the seed pieces, which will weaken them.
 Growers dust newly-cut pieces with fungicide to guard against scab or reduce the threat of infection by bacteria or fungus.
 Organic gardeners may use powdered sulfur, placing a teaspoonful or two in a large paper sack and gently tossing the cut potato pieces to cover them with sulfur dust.

 The ideal potato soil is deep, light and loose, a well-drained but moisture retentive loam.
 Most potato varieties are very aggressive rooting plants, and are able to take full advantage of such soil.
 In ideal soil potatoes can make incredible yields.
 Fortunately, the potato is also very adaptable and will usually produce quite respectably where soil conditions are less than perfect.
 Because of this, many people who grow their own food on marginal agricultural ground depend on the potato for their very survival.
 All soils, be they ideal of too heavy or too light, should be deeply fitted before planting by sub-soiling or double digging and by incorporating organic matter.
 Humus is important.
 It lightens and aerates heavy ground while it increases the moisture holding capacity of sandy earth.
 And humus adds the organic component of fertility that potatoes need to be truly healthy.
 Potatoes especially thrive one newly plowed pasture land, a circumstance a bit difficult for most vegetables because of the large number of weed seeds.
 The frequent hoeing used to hill the crop up keeps weeds under control while the high levels of organic matter from the rotting sod keeps the soil light and loose.
 Potatoes do best in soil with a pH ranging from 5.2-6.8.
 Alkaline soil will tend to make many varieties get scabby.